 Sharing Data with University Educational and Administrative Audiences

-This procedure provides guidance on how and when members of the University community can share public or private unit record data and or aggregate-level data with audiences internal to the University.
-This procedure applies to all University providers of data, including individuals and units, including central units (e.g., Office of Institutional Research, central-work streams such as Human Resources, etc.), as well as colleges, departments and other units.
+This procedure defines how and when members of the University community can share public or private unit record data and or aggregate-level administrative data with audiences internal to the University.
+This procedure applies to all University providers of data, including individuals and units.
+Units include, but are not limited to central units (e.g., Office of Institutional Research, central-work streams such as Human Resources, etc.), colleges, departments, centers, and programs.

 Individuals or units providing data in any form, including the secondary release of data, are responsible for the application of this procedure and its related policy (see Administrative Policy: Public Access to University Information).

 The standard for sharing personally identifiable private student data is defined in the Regents Policy on Student Education Records.
 The policy defines “legitimate educational interest” as “an interest in reviewing student education records for the purpose of performing an appropriate University research, educational, or administrative function.
 The University uses the same definition of “legitimate educational interest” for sharing other private data on individuals within the University.

 Private data (e.g., health information (HIPAA or ePHI), social security numbers, PCI DSS) that is classified as Private-Highly Restricted as defined in Administrative Policy: Data Security Classification will not be shared in this manner and are out of scope for this procedure.

 Those receiving requests (providers) from University of Minnesota faculty and researchers should be directed to Administrative Procedure: Sharing Data with University Faculty and Researchers.

 Those receiving requests (providers) for data from external University audiences should be directed to Administrative Procedure: Sharing Data with Audiences External to the University.